UoE-macOS/autopkg-recipes/Native Instruments/README.md

 * `version`: This does nothing.
 You get the latest version.

 ### Product UUIDs
 I haven't been able to find any way to programatically determine the list of products that make up a suite (eg Komplete), so the processor needs to be given the UUID of the product you want to package.
-You can see the list of UUIDs for Komplete 11 in the `product_lists` directory.
+You can see the list of UUIDs for Komplete 11 and Komplete 12 in the `product_lists` directory.

-How do you get the UUIDs for a given suite?
+How do you get the product UUIDs for a given suite?
 Good question.
-The best place I can suggest is to look in the preference files in `/Library/Preferences.com.native-instruments*` on a machine with the suite that you want installed.
+The best place I can suggest is to look in the preference files in `/Library/Application Support/Native Instruments/Service Center` on a machine with the suite installed.
+The XML files therein contain the UPIDs for most of the installed products; however, not every product leaves behind an XML file and we have had to resort to more devious means to determine the others.
+We are fairly confident the list for Komplete 12 is, um, complete.

 ## Implementation
 The `NIDownloadProvider.py` processor is a thin wrapper around the `native_instruments_helper.py` tool in this directory. `native_instruments_helper.py` can be used on its own to perform downloads or even full installs of Native Instruments products and suites.
 Run it for more information: `python ./native_instruments_helper.py --help`